circleci/circleci-docs/jekyll/_cci1/test-metadata.md

 #### <a name="karma"></a>Karma

-To output JUnit tests with the Karma test runner you can use [karma-junit-reporter](https://www.npmjs.com/package/karma-junit-reporter)
+To output JUnit tests with the Karma test runner you can use [karma-junit-reporter](https://www.npmjs.com/package/karma-junit-reporter).

-A working [circle.yml]( {{ site.baseurl }}/1.0/configuration/) section for testing might look like this:
+A working [circle.yml]( {{site.baseurl }}/1.0/configuration/) `test` section might look like this:

 ```yaml
 test: